j3schaue/redcap_det_msb/README.md

 1. The REDCap database contains a separate instrument within the REDCap project is designated for identifying participants ready for randomization.

      a.
 Since randomization leverages the MSB algorithm, baseline measures must exist for the randomized and ready-to-be-randomized participants alike.
-As a means of quality control, we recommend (and the code requires) a designated instrument (see _instrument_ in _index.php_) and field (see _randomization_ready_ in _parse_payload.R_) that indicates a patient should indeed be randomized immediately.
+As a means of quality control, we recommend (and the code requires) a designated instrument (see _instrument_ in _index.php_) and field (see _randomization_ready_ in _user_specified_variables.R_) that indicates a patient should indeed be randomized immediately.

 2. No data used in the MSB is missing.

      a.
-MSB balances individual covariates (specified in _bal_covariates_ in _parse_payload.R_) for a participant.
+MSB balances individual covariates (specified in _bal_covariates_ in _user_specified_variables.R_) for a participant.
 No randomized or ready-to-be-randomized participants should be missing any data for those covariates.

 3. The REDCap database contains multiple events and that MSB covariates are stored in the baseline event.

      a.
-Users must specify the baseline event name from REDCap.
+Users must specify the baseline event name from REDCap (_user_specified_variables.R_).
      b.
 Code can be easily modified for data without repeat instances/different event names.

 4. The REDCap project contains a designated field for the following:

      a.
-Study arm (_study_arm_ in _parse_payload.R_)
+Study arm (_study_arm_ in _user_specified_variables.R_)

+          - We assume that 1 = "Treatment" and 0 = "Control".
+If this does not align with the REDCap codebook, the _randomization.R_ script will need to be modified.

      b.
 Randomization probability _rand_prob_field_
      c.
 Randomization votes _rand_votes_field_